astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/other-characters.md

 * Sought by the Children of the Night in session 5
 * Younger (10-13?)
 * Trish is okay with Nick reading her mind, Amy is not
+## Hans Novikov
+* Brother of Vanya Novikov
+* Threatened by Sycamour for Laser Hawk's secret ID
+* Discovered that ID as an employee of Superhero Supplies Online, where Dallas got his costume from